 For long time the Small-medallion Ushaks have been considered the forerunners of the Double-niche ‘Transylvanian’ rugs.

-Despite the similar layout there are major differences between the two groups which do not support this hypotesis.
+Despite the similar layout there are major differences between the two groups which do not support this hypothesis.

-Finally, we don’t know if the weavers in Ushak observed the same regulations mentione in the Edict of Kutahya but it’s worth mentioning that small-medallion Ushaks (with double-niche layout) are the largest surviving 16th century Anatolian rug group.
+Most probably the weavers in Ushak (which was in Kütahya Sanjak) observed the of the 1610 Edict: it’s worth mentioning that small-medallion Ushaks (with double-niche layout) are the largest surviving 16th century Anatolian rug group while there are very few (about a handful) of prayer rugs. (with one niche only).

 For a complete survey of the Small-Ushak group we suggest to vistit John Taylor’s carpet blog, http://www.rugtracker.com/2015/09/ushakistan.html (plates 157-220).

-In a next article we will discuss the composition changes of second period double-niche ‘Transylvanian’ rugs, woven by mid 17th century, when this became one of the most successful patterns in western Anatolia.
+In a next article we will discuss the composition changes of Second Period Double-niche ‘Transylvanian’ rugs, woven after mid 17th century, when this became one of the most successful patterns in western Anatolia.